codex-academy/SortAndSearch/pages/more_advanced_datastructures.md

 ### Add functionality to it

 Now you have a Binary Search Tree, how could you use it?
 One thing you can do is finding the smallest entry in the Tree.
-To do that you just need to navigate all the way down the Nodes always selecting the left Node until you find a Node with a null left Node.
+To do that you need to navigate all the way down the Nodes always selecting the left Node until you find a Node with a null left Node.
 That Node will contain the Node with the smallest value in the Tree.

 > Try it!